What causes household mold?

-The other three most common home mold types grow on surfaces that aren’t regularly cleaned and maintained.
-These include Cladosporium mold, Aspergillus mold and Stachybotrys mold.
+A most common home mold types grow on surfaces that aren’t regularly cleaned and maintained.
+These include Cladosporium mold, mucor mold, Aspergillus mold, penicillium mold, fusarium mold, acremonium mold, and Stachybotrys mold.
 This last type grows on exposed wood, vinyl and other materials that can be repeatedly exposed to water, sunlight and various air conditions.
 It is very important to try and keep these surfaces dry, clean and away from moisture if you want to avoid any health related problems.

 There are many health issues associated with these mold types.
 For example, Cladosporium mold grows on the backs of your hands, feet, clothing, bedding, clothes hangers and other surfaces.
 Aspergillus mold is present in shower curtains and bathroom tiles.
 And Stachybotrys mold grows on windowsills and countertops.
 All three of these home mold types have serious health issues that need to be treated.